-It is unlikely based on subsidence predications and previous mining impact observed in Stages 1, 2 and 3 this far that any adaptive management will be required.
-If however continued impact outside that expected occurs due to mining subsidence, Austar is committed to reviewing options with landholders, the MSB and service/infrastructure providers to put measures in place to prevent ongoing reoccurrence.
+It is unlikely based on subsidence predications and previous mining impact observed in Stages 1, 2, 3 and Bellbird South thus far that any adaptive management will be required.
+If, however continued impact outside that expected occurs due to mining subsidence, Austar is committed to reviewing options with landholders, SA NSW and service/infrastructure providers to put measures in place to prevent on-going reoccurrence.